-- Quickly view the source of the ticket (how it was asked), queue it assigned to, and question form entries for the ticket below the Question text.
+- See the source of the ticket (how it was asked), the queue it is assigned to, and question form entries for the ticket below the Question text.

 - If a ticket has been added to one of your Reference Analytics datasets, the Reference Analytics transaction number will appear in the RA Transaction column.
 Click on the number to view that transaction.

 The Knowledge Base Explorer provides several options for viewing and managing your tickets.